luanaportop/rede_neural_cap1_fase6/README.md

 🎥 Demonstrações em Vídeo

-    🔗 Entrega 1 + 2: Assista no YouTube
+    🔗 Entrega 1 + 2: Assista no YouTube: https://youtu.be/Ml2_Ubd3A3A

     🔗 Ir Além - ESP32-CAM: Assista no YouTube